poepperl/rdfier/README.md

 Installation
 ------------
 Windows:
 Required installations: python 3.10 or higher.
+To install the project please start "installation.bat" or use the following command lines:
 ```shell
 python -m venv .venv
 .venv\Scripts\activate